Stewartsl17/Pewlett-Hackard-Analysis/README.md

 # Summary

 Based on the analysis we performed, there are some concerns and potential additional queries that we could do to provide more information.
-One concern is that there is a incredibly large amount of retirement-eligible employees that are senior members (Engineers and Staff), which amounts to 64%.
+One concern is that there is an incredibly large number of retirement-eligible employees that are senior members (Engineers and Staff), which amounts to 64%.
+However, only about 1,500 are eligible to become mentors.
+One additional query we could do would be to tweak the mentorship eligibility criteria and see how many additional employees they could add to better offset the "silver tsunami".

+A second additional would be to look into how many employees are able to mentor based on role instead of age.
+Looking at the first additional query from a different perspective, we could see if there are ways in which PH could improve their new mentorship program.